Branly76/Instrument-backtester-for-python/README.md

 **Instrument backtester (BT)**

-The Instrument backtester(BT) is a windows console application, which acts as  a MT4/MT5 terminal.
+The Instrument backtester(BT) is a windows console application, which acts for instance like a MT4/MT5 terminal.

 The main characteristics of the BT are:

  - The BT has a history of M1 bars from 2016 onwards (over 5 years) The source is Dukascopy.